-One of the things that sets Vertimax apart from other training technologies is the fact that it can be easily utilized for group exercises.
+One of the things that sets Vertimax apart from other group training technologies is the fact that it can be easily utilized for team group exercises for any sport.
 Athletes of all ages and sizes can build strength and skills simultaneously without disturbing each other.
 While a host of different techniques have been established by the Vertimax team and an army of coaches and fitness experts, we’d like to highlight four group exercises that will help your team step up to the next level.

 Side-by-Side Vertimax Suicides

 Ideal for basketball, soccer, and football, the sprint development drill allows two players to utilize the Vertimax side-by-side.
 Place the Vertimax at the foot of the court (or field), and have the athletes strap in to the hip resistance belts.
 This configuration allows for several different drills.
 First, have the athletes sprint up the court (or field) for about 10 meters, touch the ground, then sprint back, and touch the ground right before the Vertimax.
 That’s right – Vertimax suicides.
 This drill is a great way to build explosive power, as well as agility, in sports that require intense acceleration.